ZoeyDo/R.Life-Expectancy-vs-Fertility/README.md

 ### This project is to produce a scatterplot (using qplot) depicting Life Expectancy (y-axis) and Fertility Rate (x-axis) statistics by Country.
 The scatterplot is also categorized by Countries' Regions.

 _Files provided (in folder "Important Data")_
-1. A CSV file containing 5 rows: Country Name, Country Code, Region, Year, Fertility Rate.
+1. A CSV file containing 5 columns: Country Name, Country Code, Region, Year, Fertility Rate.
 2. An R file containing 3 vectors: Country_Code, Life_Expectancy_At_Birth_1960, Life_Expectancy_At_Birth_2013

 > [!NOTE]